 Do you pay VAT on solar panels in the UK?

 In Great Britain (England, Scotland, and Wales), from 1st April 2022 up to and including 31st March 2027, solar panels and several other energy-saving material installations are temporarily zero-rated for VAT.
-Please note, this zero rate only applies to installation in residential properties.
+This zero rate only applies to installation in residential properties.

 In Northern Ireland, the incumbent reduced VAT rate of 5% will continue for the installation of solar panels and other specific energy-saving materials.
 There are some restrictions that apply for installations on residential accommodation.
 These can be found in the Government’s Energy-saving materials and heating equipment guidance.